ChenCJsimulation/ChenCJsimulation/README.md

 - 👋 Hi, I’m Chen Frank
-- 👀 I’m interested in aeroelasticity
+- 👀 I’m interested in aeroelasticity and more in particular in aeroelastic tailoring and optimal design
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about Aerodynamic Influence Coefficient(AIC) correction
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: frank955122@gmail.com

 <!---
 ChenCJsimulation/ChenCJsimulation is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.